 - The Purdue Institute for Drug Discovery was established in 2013 as part of Purdue's Discovery Park, with the mission of developing new diagnostic tools and treatments for people in need.

-- Purdue researchers currently have 16 new drugs in human trials, plus 45 more in the pipeline.
+- Purdue researchers have advanced 24 new drugs into human trials, plus 73 more in the pipeline.

 - Since the founding of the Purdue Institute for Drug Discovery, affiliated faculty have:

 - Initiated more than 25 human clinical trials to test Purdue discovered drugs